 On the other hand, if you’ve been blessed with good genes and fast metabolism you probably felt that you could eat anything you wanted without gaining a pound when younger.
 It might come as a surprise when you start packing on pounds as a senior.

 No matter how your weight was younger, the solution for losing weight is the same.
-Eating less than you burn.
+Eating less calories than you burn.
 But is losing weight beneficial or even healthy for the elderly?
 Let’s look at the facts!

 The other very important thing to recognize is that its fat mass that matters for health.
 Your overall weight is determined by your frame, muscle mass, and fat mass.
-A person with a large frame and a lot of muscle mass will have less fat mass at the same weight than a more petite person of same height.
+A person with a large frame and a lot of muscle mass will have less fat mass at the same weight than a more petite person of the same height.

 Because muscle mass predicts longevity for older adults as This study concluded: